 Then it was on to Chernivtsi, home to a leading Ukrainian university housed in an amazing building.
 Postgraduate student Halia Marhenko generously showed me round.

 To my astonishment she got hold of the keys to the famous Marble Hall which although not original puts Cambridge’s Senate House to shame.
 Afterwards we talked about Crimea.
 “I think perhaps we’ll recover it in about ten years’ time,” she said.

 My impressions of Ukraine have been of incredibly warm-hearted people, serious at times, who’ve suffered great hardships but certainly know how to survive.

 The Moldavian fortress at Khotyn on the Dniester river gives a clue to the country’s violent past.

-Tomorrow I’ll reach Romania, then turn east through Moldova and Transnistria towards Odessa and Kiev.
+Tomorrow I’ll reach Romania, then turn east through Moldova and Transnistria towards Odessa and Kyiv.
 Meanwhile I can see a career as a Ukrainian farmer.